two images of styled desk with computer and office supplies stacked with 5 near genius pto president resources headline in front

 So we decided to let the garden to return to nature for the time being.

-The very last thing that all PTO President’s must have, but perhaps the most important is an organized President’s Binder!
+The very last PTO President resource that all leaders must have is an organized President’s Binder.

 I’ve already talked about how much time is involved with running a PTO, so the last thing you need to deal with is not having resources right at your fingertips!